Advanced Micro Devices Inc. (AMD) Stock: A Closer Look at the Analyst Ratings

 AMD) stock’s latest price update

-Advanced Micro Devices Inc. (NASDAQ: AMD)’s stock price has increased by 1.28 compared to its previous closing price of 96.60. but the company has seen a 18.35% gain in its stock price over the last five trading sessions.
+Advanced Micro Devices Inc. (NASDAQ: AMD)’s stock price has decreased by -2.32 compared to its previous closing price of 100.28. but the company has seen a 0.11% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/02/23 that AMD Shines Through Intel’s Dark Cloud

 AMD’s Market Performance